TheDreamLabUK/logseqSpringThing/docs/server/config.md

 The current implementation does not support hot reloading of configuration.
 Changes to `settings.yaml` or environment variables require a server restart to take effect.

 ### Saving Settings
-`AppFullSettings` implements a `save(&self, path: &Path) -> Result<(), ConfigError>` method to persist the current settings state back to the specified YAML file (typically `settings.yaml`).
+`AppFullSettings` implements a `save(&self) -> Result<(), String>` method to persist the current settings state back to the specified YAML file (typically `settings.yaml`).
 This serialization is done using `serde_yaml` and handles converting the Rust struct (usually in snake_case or as defined by `serde` attributes) to YAML format.
 This method is invoked when power users modify global settings that need to be persisted.
 The `AppFullSettings` struct itself derives `Serialize` and `Deserialize` from `serde` for this purpose.

 ## Client Settings Integration